Reclaim Your Time with Art Lesson Plans

-- Lines and Shapes in Prehistoric Art: Investigate cave paintings and rock art as we learn about the basics of drawing and the Elements of Art.
+- Lines and Shapes in Prehistoric Art: Investigate cave paintings and rock art as we learn about the basics of drawing with simple shapes (oiLs) and the Elements of Art.

 - Drawing King Tut’s Mask Using Symmetry: Explore the idea of symmetry while learning about Egyptian art and drawing the sarcophagus of King Tut.

 - Drawing Greek Gods Using Upside-Down Drill: Learn more about the “Upside Down” drawing drill and use it to recreate the art from a rare piece of Greek pottery: Dionysus’ Cup.

 - Abstract Celtic Art: Examine the intricate patterns of Celtic / Insular art (a type of ancient abstract art) and recreate a simple version of the Celtic Knot.

 These 6 lesson plans are available individually, or at a discount in the “Ancient Art Drawing Package,” which is ideal for weeks 1-6 of Fine Arts in a cycle 1 Classical Conversations Foundations community.
 The package includes some helpful extras like a supply list and a shopping list:

 Third Quarter: Renaissance Artists (Gothic, Renaissance, Mannerist)

 - Ghiberti and the Gate of Paradise: Learn about this child prodigy who created relief sculptures that Michelangelo later called “Gates of Paradise.”
 Then create your own clay relief using air-dry clay or homemade clay.

 - Understanding Foreshortening with Angelico: Learn about this humble artist and his beautiful, realistic depiction of Biblical scenes.
 Then practice drawing and painting people using the technique of foreshortening.